mark-drastrup/jammer_api/README.md

 ## Introduction

-Jammer is a Graphql API that connects musicians who seeks other musicians to jam with.
+Jammer is an API built with GraphQL that connects musicians who seeks other musicians to jam with.
 A user can create a "jam" and descripe the following details:

 - The genre the musician is interested in playing
 - Where the jam will take place